 ATC collaborated with YouTube channel HipHopMadness to bring investigative hip-hop writing to visual life.
-This piece is a lightly-edited transcript of a video soon to be released by HipHopMadness.
+This piece is a lightly-edited transcript of a video by HipHopMadness.
+Watch it here.

 There is a lot to admire about the rise of Grime culture.
 Compared to American hip-hop, it’s very young: born in the early 2000s as opposed to the 1970s birth decade of American rap.
 To go from local subculture to the global stage in less than 20 years is impressive, much like the explosion of American hip-hop in the 1990s.
 Even more impressive are some of the key details of Grime, including the formation of pirate or bootleg radio stations in order to spread the music, almost like a broadcast version of early 2000s internet mixtape culture in the States.

 While Grime is very comparable to hip-hop, it has grown into more of its own genre and less of a subgenre due to its unique sonic influences, captured in the bonafide classic album Boy in da Corner by Dizzee Rascal, Grime’s equivalent, in impact, to Nas’ Illmatic.
 Among these sonic influences include UK garage and house music, hip-hop, and afrobeats, seeing that the majority of Grime artists are first and second-generation Black British men.

 With all of these clear parallels to American hip-hop and very unique differences, UK Grime, and the surging UK Drill movement, seem like forms of music that should be able to capture widespread American interest easily.
 But despite Slick Rick’s past success, Stefflon Don’s mainstream breakthrough, and artists like Skepta, Giggs, and Dave receiving huge American cosigns and achieving solo success in the UK, British rappers simply aren’t catching on in the United States.

 Some say it’s the accent, some say it’s the flow, but UK hip-hop artists have historically struggled to break into the US.
 With similar artist demographics, similar narratives, and the same spoken language, why exactly is it that rappers from the UK aren’t catching on across the pond?